 What if a woman doesn't have custody of her children?

-Depending on the circumstances the staff work closely with each individual on a case by case basis to ensure mothers are reunited with their children.
+Depending on the circumstances, our staff members work closely with each individual on a case-by-case basis to ensure that mothers are reunited with their children.

 How can one contact the New Life Home?

 You can call us at 603.624.8444 or send an email to us through our contact page